-Obtained a $7.7 million arbitration award as lead counsel after a six-day hearing on behalf of a private equity client for breaches of a merger agreement by the selling shareholders.
+Obtained a $7.7 million arbitration award as lead counsel after a six-day hearing on behalf of a private equity client for breaches of a merger agreement and reps and warranties by the selling shareholders.

 Obtained summary judgment and an award of attorney’s fees in an action seeking corporate officer expense indemnification.

-Obtained dismissal through demurrer and summary judgment of breach of fiduciary duty claims by a disgruntled former corporate officer, leading to settlement of one remaining claim.
+Obtained dismissal through demurrer and summary judgment of breach of fiduciary duty claims by a disgruntled former corporate officer, leading to settlement of one remaining claim for a buyout.